taliajmallo/rpgs/campaigns/Sins/resources/maiden_medium.md

 ## Class skills
-A possessed maiden gains Climb, Knowledge (Geography), Knowledge (History), Knowledge (Local), Knowledge (Nobility), Ride, Survival, and Swim as class skills, but does not gain Fly, Knowledge (Arcana), Knowledge (Planes), Linguistics, Perform, Spellcraft, or Use Magic Device as class skills.
+A possessed maiden gains Climb, Knowledge (Geography), Knowledge (History), Knowledge (Local), Ride, Survival, and Swim as class skills, but does not gain Fly, Knowledge (Arcana), Knowledge (Planes), Linguistics, Spellcraft, or Use Magic Device as class skills.
 This alters the medium's class skills.

 ## Conditioning (Ex)
 A possessed maiden compulsively resists channeling her prior conditioning, but